ferrine/ferrine.github.io/content/gsoc/final_report.md

 ## Impressions
 The summer has passed and a lot of things are done.
 Some of them were not outlined in the original GSoC proposal.
 There is still some work in progress that I did not manage to finish in time.
 This work is devoted to Structured Variational Inference that was impossible before.
-I found this work very challenging and it took a lot of time to get the right direction and inspiration.
+I found this very challenging and it took a lot of time to get the right direction and inspiration.

 The road was quite long and I was developing new architecture for about 2 weeks.
 No single line of code was written there.
 When I finally got the idea and understanding of what exactly is needed it was hard to stop coding.
 That's how inspiration is important, any challenging problem can be solved.
 I have to thank my mentors who guided me through this journey.
 I'm planning to continue further contributions in PyMC3 Variational Inference and improve it even more.

-## Normalising FLows
+## Normalising Flows
 By now I've finished 2 huge PRs ([pymc3/#2306](https://github.com/pymc-devs/pymc3/pull/2306), [pymc3/#2362](https://github.com/pymc-devs/pymc3/pull/2362)) implementing Normalizing Flows.
 Now
 PyMC3 has state-of-the-art VI algorithms for both large and small models.
 You can see how it works in our [documentation](http://docs.pymc.io/en/latest/examples.html#variational-inference).
 The work that is done here: